How to Calculate Profit Margin

 Defining Profit Margin

-One of the most important indicators of a successful business is its profit margin.
+One of the most critical indicators of a successful business is its profit margin.
 You need to understand what is meant when the phrase “profit margin” is mentioned.

 In its simplest terms, your profit margin is a metric that indicates how much money a business is making.
-It is a measurement of how effectively the business uses its earnings to pay for its expenses.
+It measures how effectively the company uses its earnings to pay its expenses.

-Even though some business owners think that profit margin is the same thing as net profit, the two financial terms have different definitions.
-While profit is expressed as a dollar amount that remains after you subtract all your business expenses from its earnings, it is not a percentage.
+Even though some business owners think that profit margin is the same as net profit, the two financial terms have different definitions.
+While yield is expressed as a dollar amount after subtracting all your business expenses from its earnings, it is not a percentage.

 Helpful Definitions to Know